 I counterconditioned Cricket to being held.
 The instant the picking up process was finished, her head would whip around to look for her treat.
 And she remained quite happy with being held and carried around for the rest of her life.

 I did realize what the problem was well before Cricket died.
 I chose not to try DS/CC on the other triggers because by that time, I already had to pick her up and carry her probably a dozen times a day.
 One of the principles of successful DS/CC is that you do the pairing every time the action is performed; you never perform the action without the treat.
-Also you work on one action at a time.
+Also, you work on one action at a time.
 That simply was not feasible.
-But I was faithful with her treat after being picked up.
+But I faithfully gave her a treat after being picked up.
 Her discomfort abated somewhat, and she was already anticipating her treat when she was in the air, coming up to be held.

-It was a lesson learned for me though, and Zani, whom I may need to pick up a lot as she gets older (we are working on it now), will profit from it.
-Another lesson for me was start early with all husbandry behaviors!
+It was a lesson learned for me though, and Zani, whom I may need to pick up a lot as she gets older, will profit from it.
+We are working on it now.
+Another lesson for me was to start early with all husbandry behaviors!

 Whenever we think the science doesn’t work as predicted, examining our own actions and techniques is a great place to start.

 Anybody else have any educational failures?
 Man, dog training is sure like that for me.
 The dogs are like little maps of all my mistakes!

 I don’t have a “picking up a dog” movie to show the steps of desensitization and counterconditioning But you can get an idea of the first steps of a handling protocol from this movie of mine, or this movie by Chirag Patel of Domesticated Manners about teaching a dog to wear a muzzle.
 Neither video is an exact match for how we would start out if teaching a dog to like being picked up, but you can get the idea of starting at the very beginning, rather than lumping all the steps together.